EnterpriseDB/tpa/docs/README.md

 The ``tpaexec provision`` command takes config.yml and creates instances and other resources required by the cluster.
-The details of this process depend on the selected platform.
+The details of this process depend on the architecture (e.g., M1, BDR-Always-ON) and platform (e.g., AWS, lxd) that you selected while configuring the cluster.

 For example, on AWS, given access with the necessary privileges, TPAexec will provision EC2 instances and VPCs, subnets, routing tables, internet